okmissty/Cosmosic-Cafe/README.md

 # Cosmosic-Cafe
-Inspired on a real location in Richmond, VA called Galaxy Diner.
+Inspired by a real location in Richmond, VA called Galaxy Diner.
 A space themed cafe that sells out of this world concoctions and treats!